cMardc/Customizable-Console/README.md

 <img src='assets/LinuxOnly.png' alt='Linux only' title='linux only'>

 <h3>Use cases</h3>
-<h4>Trying to make game or a visual app with this header file is not recommended.</h4>
-<h4>But this library helps you make your terminal app look a bit better, but not like a true visual app.</h4>
-<h4>if you're looking for a basic library / header / framework to make a C/C++ GUI app, I prefer you to use WinForms extension for C++.</h4>
+<h4>Trying to make game or a visual app with this header file is not recommended, But this library helps you make your terminal app look a bit better, but not like a true visual app.
+If you're looking for a basic library / header / framework to make a C/C++ GUI app, I prefer you to use WinForms extension for C++.</h4>

 <hr>
 <h3>Thanks for selecting us!</h3>